Joe Johnson (snooker player): 1982–1985: Ranking event finalist

-Johnson reached the quarter-finals of the 1983 UK Championship by eliminating Matt Gibson and Virgo, both 9–6, and David Taylor 9–3.
-In the quarter-final against Terry Griffiths, which was Johnson's first televised match as a professional, he lost the first seven frames and was defeated 2–9.
-At the qualifying event for the 1984 World Championship, he won his encounter with Gibson 10–3 to earn his debut in the main competition at the Crucible Theatre, where he met Dennis Taylor in the first round for a 1–10 defeat.
+Johnson reached the quarter-finals of the 1983 UK Championship by defeating Matt Gibson and Virgo, both 96, and David Taylor 93.
+In the quarter-final against Terry Griffiths, which was Johnson's first televised match as a professional, he lost the first seven frames and was defeated 29.
+At the qualifying event for the 1984 World Championship, he won his encounter with Gibson 103 to earn his debut in the main competition at the Crucible Theatre, where he met Dennis Taylor in the first round for a 110 defeat.

-Ranked 19th at the start of the 198485 season, Johnson recorded a 3–1 quarter-final win against Mick Fisher at the 1984 Costa Del Sol Classic, but he lost 2–3 to Dennis Taylor in the semi-finals.
-He was defeated by Taylor again at the 1984 International Open; after beating Mario Morra 5–0 and Charlton 5–1, he was eliminated by Taylor 2–5 in the last 16.
-At his next ranking event, the 1984 Grand Prix, Johnson defeated Paul Medati 5–1 but lost 4–5 to Ian Williamson in the last 32.
-He began the 1984 UK Championship by defeating John Rea 9–6, and John Spencer by the same score in the last 32, before losing 2–9 to Stevens in the last 16.
-At the 1985 Mercantile Credit Classic, he defeated Ray Edmonds and Knowles to reach the last 16, where he whitewashed Wilson 5–0 (winning each frame by a narrow margin) to achieve his first televised match victory.
-He then progressed to the semi-finals after a 5–3 win against Warren King.
-According to Janice Hale of The Daily Telegraph, Johnson "failed to reproduce any of the fighting form which he displayed in the final of last season's Professional Players Tournament" as he lost 2–9 to Thorburn.
+Ranked 19th at the start of the 198485 season, Johnson recorded a 31 quarter-final win against Mick Fisher at the 1984 Costa Del Sol Classic, but he lost 23 to Dennis Taylor in the semi-finals.
+At the 1984 International Open, after beating Mario Morra 5–0 and Charlton 5–1, he was defeated again by Taylor, losing 2–5 in the last 16.
+At his next ranking event, the 1984 Grand Prix, Johnson defeated Paul Medati 51 but lost 45 to Ian Williamson in the last 32.
+He began the 1984 UK Championship by defeating John Rea 96, and John Spencer by the same score in the last 32, before losing 29 to Stevens in the last 16.
+At the 1985 Mercantile Credit Classic, he defeated Ray Edmonds and Knowles to reach the last 16, where he whitewashed Wilson 50 to achieve his first televised match victory after three defeats in other events.
+He then progressed to the semi-finals after a 53 win against Warren King.
+According to Janice Hale of The Daily Telegraph, Johnson "failed to reproduce any of the fighting form which he displayed in the final of last season's Professional Players Tournament" as he lost 29 to Thorburn.

-In 1985, Johnson competed in the main stage of the World Championship for the second time, after defeating Geoff Foulds 10–6 in qualifying.
-He played Bill Werbeniuk in the first round; having not won a match all season, Werbeniuk made a 143 break in the tenth frame—the third-highest break ever recorded at the championship at that time—and won the match 10–8.
+In 1985, Johnson competed in the main stage of the World Championship for the second time, after defeating Geoff Foulds 106 in qualifying.
+He played Bill Werbeniuk in the first round; having not won a match all season, Werbeniuk made a 143 break in the tenth frame—the third-highest break ever recorded at the championship at that time—and defeated Johnson 108.